First Simulations of Axion Minicluster Halos: Early Universe simulation

 \section{Early Universe simulation}

-Recent numerical simulations~\cite{Vaquero_2019,Buschmann:2019icd} have described the evolution of the axion field from the very early Universe through the period where it becomes non-relativistic and starts behaving as a coherent-state of very cold particles (temperatures $T_1\sim \rm GeV$ in a radiation dominated pre-BBN Universe).
-Simulations have included for the first time the effects of cosmic strings and domain walls.
-Albeit the string tensions available are very far from physical, the current direct results appear largely insensitive to these parameters.
-This can very well be a result of the small tensions themselves~\cite{Gorghetto:2018myk} but at least, an effective model reaching physically relevant high tensions~\cite{Klaer:2017qhr} shows very little dependence~\cite{Klaer:2017ond}.
-Further work to understand the dynamics of high-tension strings and axion DM is required to clarify these issues.
+Numerical simulations have been widely used to describe the evolution of the axion field from the very early Universe through the period where it becomes non-relativistic and starts behaving as a coherent-state of very cold particles (temperatures $T_1\sim \rm GeV$ in a radiation dominated pre-BBN Universe).
+However, only recently two groups have presented very detailed studies on the evolution and final distribution of DM~\cite{Vaquero_2019,Buschmann:2019icd} including for the first time the effects of cosmic strings and domain walls.
+Albeit the dynamical range available in the simulation is very far from physical, the current direct results appear largely insensitive to it, and thus on the ensuing small string tension.
+This could very well be a result of the small tensions themselves~\cite{Gorghetto:2018myk} but at least, an effective model reaching physically relevant high tensions~\cite{Klaer:2017qhr} shows that this parameter does not affect much the DM yield~\cite{Klaer:2017ond}.
+Further work to understand the dynamics of high-tension strings and axion DM is required to clarify these issues, see~\cite{Fleury:2015aca,Fleury:2016xrz,Klaer:2017qhr,Klaer:2017ond,Gorghetto:2018myk,Kawasaki:2018aa,Drew:2019mzc} for recent studies.

 Because of the fast increase of the axion mass with decreasing $T$ the DM distribution at the large scales of interest freezes rapidly below $T_1$.
 The resulting axion DM density distribution has density fluctuations with a standard deviation \mbox{$\delta \rho_A/\bar \rho_A \simeq 0.45$} at distances\footnote{Here $\sigma$ is the width of the Gaussian window function. } $\sigma = L_1$, where $L_1$ is set by the horizon size at $T_1$~\cite{Vaquero_2019},